IMCM-OX/interactive-analysis-terra/README.md

 You can select one of the following common cloud environments:-

 - [Jupyter:](https://support.terra.bio/hc/en-us/articles/5075814468379-Starting-and-customizing-your-Jupyter-app) For analysis in Python programming language.
-- [Rstudio:](https://support.terra.bio/hc/en-us/articles/5075722115227) For analysis R statistical software.
+- [Rstudio:](https://support.terra.bio/hc/en-us/articles/5075722115227) For analysis in R statistical software.

 They both come with a `terminal` for writing bash commands.